 Angèle Dubeau, O.C., C.Q.

-An artist of rare versatility considered one of the most prominent violin virtuosos in Canada, since 35 years Angèle Dubeau has been leading an exceptional career for almost 40 years in the great concert halls of the world.
+An artist of rare versatility considered one of the most prominent violin virtuosos in Canada.
+For more than 35 years, Angèle Dubeau has been leading an exceptional career for almost 40 years in the great concert halls of the world.
 While her virtuosity and musicality have seduced critics, the public has adopted Dubeau for her uncommon gifts as a communicator and her outstanding ability to connect with it.
 Her virtuosity and musicality have garnered many prizes over the years, and she is one of the rare classical violinists in the world to have been awarded gold records.
 She has already sold over 500,000 albums in her career.

 Angèle Dubeau’s musical trajectory remains unequalled.
 Introduced to the violin at a very young age, she attended Raymond Dessaints’ class at the Montreal Conservatory of Music and became, at 15, the youngest student ever to receive a first prize in violin.
 Feeling ready to spread her wings even further, she moved to New York to work with Dorothy DeLay at the prestigious Juilliard School of Music, then, from 1981 to 1984 she studied in Romania with the eminent pedagogue Stefan Gheorgiu.
 She has won several national and international competitions and is the guest of international orchestras, performing the great concertos of the repertoire.
 Convinced of the need to introduce classical music to a wider audience, Dubeau has been a pioneer in programming and hosting gala concerts and weekly music television programs such as the famous Radio-Canada show Faites vos gammes.
 Since 1995, she hosts and directs the popular Fête de la musique, a music festival in Mont-Tremblant, which attracts over 35,000 music lovers annually.

 Whether standing alone, in front of an orchestra, or in the intimacy of chamber repertoire with La Pietà, Angèle Dubeau continues to move and astonish us, while wanting only one thing: to start again.